 The main difference between the R-1.5°C pathway and other pathways is the significant variety in bio-energy use and the diversification of heating technologies.
-Electrical heat pumps, geothermal heat pumps, and solar thermal applications for space and water heating and drying will lead to a considerable reduction in the use of biogas and solid biomass, and
+Electrical heat pumps, geothermal heat pumps, and solar thermal applications for space and water heating and drying will lead to a considerable demand reduction for biogas and solid biomass, and therefore reduces fuel costs.